apache/cassandra/.circleci/readme.md

    the patch file based on the diff (don't commit it though).
 1. generate the HIGHRES file:
    `circleci config process config-2_1.yml.HIGHRES > config.yml.HIGHRES`
-1. and remove the temporary patched highres `config-2_1.yml.HIGHRES`
+1. and remove the temporary patched HIGHRES file: `rm config-2_1.yml.HIGHRES`